top of page

 Search Results

-83 results found with an empty search
+84 results found with an empty search

-• 33.
-How do you make sedation a positive experience? | Hurricane Pediatric Dentistry
+• 26.
+What types of sedation do you offer? | Hurricane Pediatric Dentistry

-• 53.
-What if my insurance doesn’t cover something? | Hurricane Pediatric Dentistry
+• 45.
+What happens if my child’s crown comes off? | Hurricane Pediatric Dentistry

 • 55.
 When should kids start flossing? | Hurricane Pediatric Dentistry

 < Back 55.
 When should kids start flossing?
 Flossing Your child should start flossing as soon as they have two teeth that touch, which usually happens around ages 2–3.
 Flossing gets rid of plaque and food particles that a toothbrush can’t reach, helping prevent cavities and gum issues.
-Getting started: At first, parents should floss for their child to make sure it’s done gently and thoroughly.
-As your child grows and gains coordination (around 7–10 years old), they can start flossing on their own — with supervision to make sure it’s done right.
-Starting early builds good oral hygiene habits that last a lifetime!
-Previous Next
+Getting started: -At first, parents should floss for their child to make sure it’s done gently and thoroughly. -As your child grows and gains coordination (around 7–10 years old), they can start flossing on their own — with supervision to make sure it’s done right.
+Starting early builds good oral hygiene habits that last a lifetime! <<>>

 • 60.
 What should I do if my child knocks out a tooth? | Hurricane Pediatric Dentistry

 < Back 60.
 What should I do if my child knocks out a tooth?
 Teeth Knocked Out Acting quickly can make a big difference, especially for permanent teeth.
 Follow these steps: -Stay calm and reassure your child – Accidents happen; keeping them calm helps reduce stress. -Locate the tooth – Pick it up by the crown (the white part), avoiding the root. -Rinse gently – If the tooth is dirty, rinse it with water.
 Do not scrub or remove any tissue. -Preserve the tooth – -If possible, place the tooth back in its socket. -If not, store it in milk or a tooth preservation kit (available at many pharmacies). -Seek dental care immediately – Contact your pediatric dentist right away.
 Permanent teeth have the best chance of being saved if treated quickly.
-Important: Baby teeth are usually not re-implanted, but your child should still be seen by a dentist to check for injury and prevent infection.
-Previous Next
+Important: Baby teeth are usually not re-implanted, but your child should still be seen by a dentist to check for injury and prevent infection. <<>>

-• 34.
-What happens if I need to cancel the sedation appointment? | Hurricane Pediatric Dentistry
+• 12.
+What if happens if my check doesn’t clear? | Hurricane Pediatric Dentistry

 © 2026 Design by Carl Mazur for Encore Social Media LLC